 "Puffiness develops because the structures supporting the eyelids weaken.
 The skin thins, the muscles relax, and the normal fat that supports the eye can descend into the lower eyelid.
 Excess fluid can pool in this area from water retention, poor lymph drainage, and poor muscle function," says dermatologist Arielle Kauvar, MD.
-She says mostly we can thank our genetic makeup and anatomy for causing the bags under our eyes, but it's our everyday habits and activities that make them look worse.
+She says we can mostly thank our genetic makeup and anatomy for causing the bags under our eyes, but it's our everyday habits and activities that make them look worse.

-Along with Kauvar, I spoke with celebrity esthetician Renée Rouleau and dermatologist Michele Farber, MD, of Schweiger Dermatology Group about what specifically causes puffy eyes and what products they recommend to help fight it.
+Along with Kauvar, I spoke with celebrity esthetician Renée Rouleau and dermatologist Michele Farber, MD, of Schweiger Dermatology Group about what specifically causes puffy eyes and what products they recommend to help fight them.
 See what they had to say below.

 Lack of Sleep

 "If you stay up past your usual bedtime, chances are you'll be yawning more, right?
 When you yawn, the act encourages your eyes to water, which creates swelling and puffiness both at night and in the morning when you wake up," says Rouleau.
 "This excess fluid around the eyes weakens the elasticity of the surrounding tissue, causing an acceleration of wrinkles."

 "The sodium in foods encourages water retention under the eyes, resulting in excessive swelling of the eye tissue.
 This swelling encourages more rapid wear and tear on the connective tissues," says Rouleau.